cdli-gh/blog/_blog/gsoc20/bibliography/posts/15_eval3.md

 This involved functions for managing the authors for the admin along with author index for viewing all the entries.
 Also, author view was created that contains publications details.
 Similarly, index and view pages for public users were also created.
 These pages have a similar structure to the publication pages.

 ### 4. Bulk upload for publications, artifact-publication associations, author-publication associations and editor-publication associations
 For handling bulk upload of data for any of the tables in the database, the Bulk Upload Component was created.
 It is able to handle bulk upload for most of the database tables with only a few lines of code and proper data formatting in the model.

-The instructions for using the component for any other tables is provided [here](#).
-A CSV file with proper format containing the data is used for the upload.
+A CSV file in the required format containing the data is used for the upload.
 The admin is provided with a validation error report before proceeding with the data save.
 On proceeding, the data is saved in the database and an error report that can be exported as a CSV file is provided that contains all the entries that could'nt be saved and their errors due to which they couldn't be saved.
 The exported error report can be used for bulk uploading those entries after fixing the errors.

 Validation errors and confirmation for proceeding (in case if validation errors exist):
 <div style="text-align:center">